hasheddan/waterlooContracts/README.md

 #### GET: ```/fillOrder```: executes order and returns transaction hash
 - *form*: (JSON object) JSON object obtained from order in the exchange
+- *address*: (address) address of user who's token balances we desire to know
+- *number*: (integer) number of tokens the taker will buy

 #### GET: ```/exchange```: returns all outstanding orders